ShannonHeylmun/site/content/posts/designing_ergonomic_apis.md

 Rust's standard library is the only standard library that I've ever used that I would describe as both extremely clever and easily readable.
-Clever code tends to be dense and opaque, but Rust's standard library is ingenious because its abstractions are so simple and powerful.
+Clever code tends to be dense and opaque, but Rust's standard library is ingenious because its abstractions are so simple yet powerful.

 The Rustaceans who drive the ecosystem write an unbelievable amount of incredibly high-quality code.
 I never understood quite how they did it until I spent some time refactoring my own Rust APIs.